Best International Health Insurance in Singapore 2022

 International Health Insurance Coverage

-You can’t bring your friendly family doctor or GP along when you relocate.
-Now that you are living overseas, buying the cheapest health insurance policy available is not always the best choice.
+Unfortunately, you can’t bring your friendly family doctor or GP along when you relocate, nor will you (in many cases) be able to enjoy subsidised public healthcare.
+If you you plan to live overseas, you might need an international health insurance plan to make sure you are protected from medical costs.
 Here’s what you should look out for in a policy to decide if it suits your lifestyle needs and if it’s good value for money.

-Your plan will usually also include outpatient treatments – basically medical treatments that may not require you to stay overnight in a hospital, such as kidney dialysis, cancer radiotherapy and chemotherapy, immunotherapy.
+The next biggest medical cost to anticipate are outpatient treatments.
+These are basically medical treatments that may not require you to stay in a hospital, such as kidney dialysis, cancer radiotherapy and chemotherapy, immunotherapy.
+Different providers have varying levels of coverage for outpatient healthcare, so be sure to compare this before you make a decision.

-Most international health insurance plans will also offer you riders to extend your healthcare coverage to include non-emergency lifestyle and health needs such as routine dental visits.
+Most international health insurance plans will also offer riders to extend your healthcare coverage to include non-emergency lifestyle and health needs such as routine dental visits.
+You’ll need to research the expected dental costs and decide if the rider is worth it.

 Wellness & Vision